 This Kidney Bean Burger is a totally meatless pattie consisting of carrots, gluten free oats and packed with an abundance of herbs and spices.
 They are so delicious, effortless and are perfect to snack on or as an addition to a healthy dinner.
-Make them in your air fryer or stovetop!
+Make them in your oven or stovetop!

 If you're a fan of legumes then you will love this kidney bean burger.
 Although, I am not a vegan I would like to transition to a plant based lifestyle at some point.